You can visit the Save the Sharks Campaign page to look at the initiatives taken by the WSF and Friend of the Sea® over the years

 Sharks and rays have existed for over 420 million years.
 Actually, there are more than 500 species of sharks.

 They are a group of fish characterized by a cartilaginous skeleton, five to seven-gill slits on the sides of the head, and pectoral fins that are not fused to the head.
-They have a covering of dermal denticles that protects their skin from damage and parasites and improves their fluid dynamics.
+Covered with dermal denticles that protect their skin from damage and parasites and improve their fluid dynamics.

 They also have numerous sets of replaceable teeth, in fact, they can replace as many as 10,000 teeth over their lifetime.

 Sharks are top predators that play an important ecological role in marine ecosystems.
 Their health and well-being are therefore vital for maintaining healthy oceans — and by extension, vital for the communities that depend on the oceans for their food security and livelihoods.

 The diet of sharks is very varied.
 First of all, let us state that humans are not part of their diet.
 Every year, there are about 5-15 fatalities due to sharks, and these are due to mistakes by the sharks themselves, who confuse us with other prey.

 Sharks and rays are targeted by fisheries for their fins and gill plates, which fetch exorbitant prices due to their high demand as a delicacy in some Asian countries.
 There is also a market for shark meat, with European countries providing the biggest market.
 In addition to being targeted for their fins and meat, sharks often end up in fishing nets as incidental bycatch.